 As mentioned, by executing a factory reset on your MacBook Air, you will erase all of its data.
-So if you want to continue using it afterward, you better make a backup of the important files.
+So if you want to continue using it afterwards, you better make a backup of the important files.
 You can check out our detailed guide here to learn how to back up your Mac data in general.

 Step 2: Restart Your Mac

 Now you need to restart your computer.
 There are a couple of ways to do this.
-The most straightforward way is to hold down the power button until a dialog box appears, then choose the Restart option.
+The most straightforward way is to hold down the power button until a dialogue box appears, then choose the Restart option.
 Otherwise, you can access the Apple menu in the top-left corner of the screen and select Restart.

-In the case that your MacBook Air is frozen, you can force restart it via the key combination of Control + Command + Power button.
+In the case that your MacBook Air is frozen, you can force restart it via the key combination of the Control + Command + Power button.

 Step 3: Boot Your Mac in Recovery Mode

 When your Mac turns off, hold Command + R until you see the Apple logo.
 Release the keys and allow the Mac to boot up.
 Be patient as it may take some time to load.
-Instead of going straight to your desktop as usual, your device will boot into Recovery Mode.
+Instead of going straight to your desktop, as usual, your device will boot into Recovery Mode.